 - Local (or intra-oral) factors such as misaligned or overcrowded teeth can cause interference between upper and lower teeth and may lead to Bruxism.

 - Systemic (or internal) causes of teeth-grinding suggested include an earache or other physical pain, nutritional deficiencies, dehydration, allergies, endocrine disorders, sleep disorders, and even intestinal parasites.

 - Stressful life situations such as a change in environment, divorce, tension at school, or death of a loved one may trigger anxiety, which leads to Bruxism.
 Children may grind because they feel fear, anger or another negative emotion.

 How do I help my child if he suffers from nighttime teeth-grinding?

 If a parent is concerned about a child who may be grinding his teeth at night, an important first step is to have him evaluated by a pediatric dentist.
 A dentist may offer any of the following treatments:

 - In many cases, a child will not need any treatment other than confident reassurance from a dentist specialized in working with children.
 Unlike adults, children who grind are rarely prescribed mouth guards to wear at night.
-Except in severe situations where there may be risk of infection or damage to permanent teeth, treatments such as mouth guards are likely not needed and may not be beneficial.
-In addition, the continual growth, change and development of a child’s oral cavity make fitting a child with a mouth guard tedious and difficult.
+Except in severe situations where there may be a risk of infection or damage to permanent teeth, treatments such as mouth guards are likely not needed and may not be beneficial.
+In addition, the continual growth, change, and development of a child’s oral cavity make fitting a child with a mouth guard tedious and difficult.